Health science: Online bachelor’s degree

 A bachelor’s degree requires 120 credit hours, but the typical transfer student admitted to this program needs only 64 credit hours to complete this bachelor’s degree.
 Your hours and costs will differ, depending on your transfer hours, course choices at Mizzou and your academic progress.

-These estimated program costs are for illustrative purposes only and are based on academic year 2018 information for 96 credit hours.
+These estimated program costs are for illustrative purposes only and are based on academic year 2019 information.
 They include:

 See more about tuition and fees.